 Will there be a Gakuen Alice Season 2?

 As of 2026, there has been no official announcement for a Season 2 of the Gakuen Alice anime.
 The original anime aired in 2004, and given the significant time that has passed, a continuation is considered highly unlikely by the fan community.
-Reading the manga is the primary way to experience the full story.
+Reading the

 Is the Gakuen Alice manga completed?

-What is the final ending of the Gakuen Alice manga?
+What is the final ending of the Gakuen Alice manga ?
 (Spoilers)

-Does Natsume die in the Gakuen Alice manga?
+Does Natsume die in the Gakuen Alice manga ?

 Who does Mikan end up with?